Dominic Ball: Rotherham United

 On 12 August 2016, Ball signed for Championship side Rotherham United on a three-year deal.
 He was released from his contract at the end of the 2018–19 season, having spent all but five months of his three-year deal out on loan.

 Peterborough United loan

 On 3 January 2017, Ball joined Peterborough United on loan until the end of the season.
-He scored his first goal for Peterborough against Shrewsbury on the 14th of February.
+He scored his first goal for Peterborough against Shrewsbury on 14 February.
 The loan ended early on 2 March 2017, after Ball had a disagreement with staff at Peterborough United.

 Aberdeen loan

 On 31 August 2017, Ball moved on loan to Aberdeen until the end of the season.
 He joined again for a second season-long loan spell on 18 July 2018.

 Queens Park Rangers

 Ball signed a two-year deal with Queens Park Rangers on 2 July 2019 upon expiry of his Rotherham United contract.